Whitfords railway station: After opening

 A report done by the Department of Transport in 1999 identified Whitfords station as a station where the existing parking provisions were not sufficient for demand.
-The report said that expansion of parking at Whitfords station should be given priority.
+The report said that the expansion of parking at Whitfords station should be given priority.
 In 2002, the car park was expanded to the south.
 The car park was expanded again, in 2009 and 2010, this time north of Whitfords Avenue.

-In 2003, the contract for extending the platforms on seven Joondalup line stations, including Whitfords station, was awarded to Lakis Constructions.
-The platforms on these stations had to be extended by 50 m to accommodate 150 m long six car trains, which were planned to enter service.
+In 2003, the contract for extending the platforms on seven Yanchep line (then Joondalup line) stations, including Whitfords station, was awarded to Lakis Constructions.
+The platforms on these stations had to be extended by 50 m to accommodate 150 m long six-car trains, which were planned to enter service.
 Along with the extensions, the platform edges were upgraded to bring them into line with tactile paving standards.
 Work on this station began in early 2004, and was complete by July 2004.

 Services

-Whitfords is served by the Joondalup railway line on the Transperth network.
-This line goes between Butler railway station and Elizabeth Quay railway station in the Perth central business district.
-The line continues south from the Perth as a through service with the Mandurah railway line.
+Whitfords is served by the Yanchep line on the Transperth network.
+This line goes between Yanchep station and Elizabeth Quay station in the Perth central business district.
+The line continues south from the Perth as a through service to the Mandurah line.

 All stops services stop at the station every 10 minutes during peak on weekdays, and every 15 minutes outside peak during the day every day of the year except Christmas Day.
 At night time, trains are half-hourly or hourly.
 In addition, during peak, W pattern services run every 10 minutes south of Whitfords, using the turnback siding north of the station to turn around.
-At the end of peak, K pattern services run every 10 minutes from Elizabeth Quay to Clarkson station.
-There is also the once-a-day P pattern service, which runs from Whitfords to Perth station above ground platforms, terminating there.
-This service leaves Whitfords station at the end of the morning peak.
+At the end of peak periods, K pattern services run every 10 minutes from Elizabeth Quay to Clarkson station.
 The station saw 1,240,654 passengers in the 2013-14 financial year.
+In March 2018, the station had approximately 4,200 boardings per weekday, making it the fourth busiest station on the Yanchep line.

 The bus interchange has eight bus stands with 19 regular bus routes.
 Buses run to Joondalup railway station, Warwick railway station, Mirrabooka bus station, and Ellenbrook.
 Train replacement buses operate on route 904.